-Last but definitely not least, comes our latest collaboration with the inimitable Martumili Artists of the Eastern Pilbara region in Western Australia.
-Bringing together the work of senior Martu artists Bugai Whyoulter, Minyawe Miller, Jakayu Biljabu, Nancy Nyanjilpayi Chapman, Helen Dale Samson and Muuki and Wokka Taylor and rising star Judith Anya Samson, the collection features a vibrant array of striking works from masters of the contemporary Aboriginal art scene.
+Back on the west coast, our collaboration with the inimitable Martumili Artists of the Eastern Pilbara, brings together the work of senior Martu artists Bugai Whyoulter, Minyawe Miller, Jakayu Biljabu, Nancy Nyanjilpayi Chapman, Helen Dale Samson, Muuki and Wokka Taylor, and emerging artist Judith Anya Samson.
+The collection features a vibrant cluster of striking works from the masters of the contemporary Aboriginal art scene.

 Bugai Whyoulter, a Martu woman, was born at Pukayiyirna, north west of Parnpajinya (Newman) in Western Australia.
 Whyoulter began painting professionally in her late sixties in 2007.
 Today, she is considered one of Martumili’s most established artists.

 Known for bold compositions characterised by rhythmic lines and frenetic dotting, Whyoulter’s work is rendered in a brilliant spectrum ranging from soft pastels through to vibrant hues.

 Jakayu Biljabu, a Martu woman, was born circa 1936 near the site of Pitu, east of Well 25 on the Canning Stock Route.
 She grew up moving between significant sites on Martu Country with her family, occasionally encountering ‘whitefellas’ working along the Canning Stock Route.

 During pujiman (traditional, desert dwelling) times, Biljabu and her family travelled extensively between water sources, hunting and collecting bush foods along the way.
 Biljabu’s family retained their traditional lifestyle longer than most pujiman, and Biljabu was married with three children by the time they settled at the Jigalong mission.
 Biljabu later moved to Punmu where she lives and works today.